HOW TO BECOME AN INDISPENSABLE EMPLOYEE

 2. Consider how you can make one of them operate more efficiently.

-3. Choose a manager (or employee) who is highly regarded and with whom you can work effectively.
+3. Choose a manager (or employee) responsible for the operation who is highly regarded and with whom you can work effectively.

 4. Take your ideas to that person, and suggest that you can help implement the changes in your spare time.